 evaluate the salaries of your current employees

-It is essential to retain experienced staff who can provide mentorship to newer or less experienced employees in order to cope with high turnover rates.
-To ensure the success of your organization, make sure that employees’ salaries increase with experience.
+Retaining experienced staff who can mentor newer or less experienced employees is essential to cope with high turnover rates.

 compare the salaries of your employees with the same skills and background

 To promote a fair and diverse workplace, it is essential to rethink the pay scale.
-Compare the salaries of your employees with the same skills and background.
-Make sure you are paying your employees fairly within each department of your organization.
+Compare your employees' salaries with the same skills and background for 40 hours a week.

 Studies have shown that companies with transparent pay scales see increased diversity, innovation, and profitability, regardless of size or industry.